brajenful/twitch-arduino/twitch-arduino/README.md

 * Two pushbuttons connected to pins 22 and 23 in pullup mode
 * Pin 15 (backlight anode) of the LCD connected to pin 8 through a 320 ohm resistor

+The pushbuttons can be removed as they do not directly affect the functionality of the script, however, I highly recommend keeping one in as it is used to clear the display.
+If you choose to remove the other one (which essentially just toggles the backlight), you will not need the Bounce2 library.

 ## Arduino libraries
 * Built-in LCD library
 * [Bounce2](https://github.com/thomasfredericks/Bounce2)